Nicholas-Gilman.jpg

 Postcard from Prague

-Being a food writer, I usually head to culinary destinations: Spain, Italy and the like.
+As a food writer, I usually choose to travel to prime culinary destinations: Spain, Italy, France, Thailand and the like.
 I need some pushing to visit a country decidedly NOT known for good food.
-We were meeting in Prague, my first time.
-“It a GORGEOUS city!” my Parisian friend promised.
+So when my Parisian friend suggested we meet up in Prague, I was skeptical.
+“It a GORGEOUS city!” she promised.
 “But the food?”
 I queried, with a cynical scowl.
-She shrugged and rolled her eyes nervously.
+She rolled her eyes nervously and shrugged.
 But my doubts were to be assuaged.

 at the market

 The Czech Republic, historically comprising Bohemia, Moravia and Silesia, has seen many upheavals since it was recognized as an entity in the 9th century.
 Occupied by Germany after WWII, it was a Communist state for 40 years until the Velvet Liberation of 1989 brought democracy and relative stability.
-Under these trying political circumstances, good food and drink fell by the wayside.
-But things have changed.
+Under these trying political circumstances, good food and drink had fallen by the wayside.
+Under communism, a single government-owned company ran all restaurants and cafeterias.
+The “Book of Standards”, a mandatory unified cookbook, standardized commercial kitchens, so creativity and old traditions were lost.
+But, in recent years, young chefs have returned to their roots, cooking with great local ingredients and experimenting with tradition.

 First, there’s beer.
 As the oldest producers of beer, Czechs have high standards for good brew, and it’s nearly impossible to find a bad one.
 The national brand, Urquel, makes a textbook pilsner, and countless craft breweries have popped up recently to fill the new demand for other types of beers.
 Bad Flash Bar, located in a residential zone, offers more than 200 local craft beers.